I spent my entire life searching for the secret to happiness.

 No one is responsible for your own happiness but you.
 If you want to be happy, first you have to choose to be happy.

 The secret to happiness isn’t magic; it’s practice.
-So here’s the real question: How does one practice happiness?
+So here’s the real question: How do you practice happiness?

 Learn From Your Elders